10 Tips for Travel Nurses to Stop Unwanted Phone Calls and Text Messages

 2: Consider a Call Filtering App

-We say to “consider” a call filtering app because we’re not sold on their usefulness.
+I say to “consider” a call filtering app because I’m not entirely sold on their effectiveness.
 These apps, like RoboKiller, are supposed to block calls from spammers and scammers.

 3: Opt Out From Travel Nursing Lead Generators